 - Evaluations Ordered by the Court: If a medical-legal evaluation is ordered by an administrative law judge or court of competent jurisdiction, the judge has the authority to apply the appropriate modifier to that medical-legal evaluation for purposes of billing.

-Because the medical-legal fee schedule changes the billing for medical-legal reports from one based on hourly billing to one based on a flat fee with additional sums for record review, the regulations require physicians to include in the report a verification under penalty of perjury of the total number of pages of records they reviewed as part of the medical-legal evaluation and preparation of the report.
+Because the medical-legal fee schedule changes the billing for medical-legal reports from one based on hourly billing to one based on a flat fee with additional sums for record review, our employment lawyers note that the regulations require physicians to include in the report a verification under penalty of perjury of the total number of pages of records they reviewed as part of the medical-legal evaluation and preparation of the report.

 In addition, parties must issue declarations prior to sending records to a physician for review.
 CCR 9793(n) requires a party to attach a declaration under penalty of perjury to any document sent to a physician for review declaring that it has complied with the provisions of Labor Code § 4062.3 before providing the documents to the physician.
 LC 4062.3 establishes the rules for communicating and providing information to AMEs and QMEs.
 Furthermore, a party’s declaration must contain an attestation of the total page count of the documents provided.